‘Dubai Unlocked’: Property developers reveal strict processes for selling real estate

 In 2023, total consumption of gold in the UAE reached 39.7 tonnes

-Developers in Dubai on Wednesday said that they have very stringent anti-money laundering and combating financing of terrorism (AMLCFT) measures in place for the investors buying property in the emirate to ensure that no illegal money flows into their projects.
+Developers in Dubai on Wednesday said they follow 'very stringent' protocols to ensure that no illegal money flows into their projects.
+Anti-money laundering and combating financing of terrorism (AMLCFT) measures are in place for investors who are buying property in the emirate.

 As Khaleej Times reported in August 2022, the UAE had tightened real estate investment rules and asked property agents, brokers, and law firms to report cash transactions worth Dh55,000 and above to the UAE’s Financial Intelligence Unit.